juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ## Overleaf
 You certainly can edit this file on overleaf, but I do not know how to run LaTeXML directly on files stored on overleaf.
 Instead you will need to download your project from overleaf to run LaTeXML.

-## Things that work well with LaTeXml
+## Things that work well with LaTeXML

 ### Title page